TAG Airlines Compensation and Reimbursement for Cancelled and Delayed Flights

 Upgrading and Downgrading

-In situations where a passenger receives an alternative flight, it is good to know about upgrading and downgrading the flight’s class.
+When a passenger receives an alternative flight, it is good to understand upgrading and downgrading the flight’s class.

-In cases, when the airline provides you with an upgraded class (for instance, you booked Economy but were upgraded to Business class), you will not be charged additional fees for this upgrade.
+In situations, when the airline provides you with an upgraded class (for instance, you booked Economy but were upgraded to Business class), you will not be charged extra for this service.

-Regarding downgrading in class (if you had a Business class ticket, but were downgraded to Economy), you have a right to obtain reimbursement.
-Here, it is worth mentioning that the amount of compensation is entirely based on the distance of a flight:
+Regarding downgrading in class (in case you booked a Business class ticket, but were downgraded to Economy), you can get reimbursement.
+In this case, it is worth mentioning that the amount of compensation is determined by the distance of a flight:

 • 30% of the flight tickets cost for a 1,500 km distance or less;